 Restoration Hardware 1940s Architect’s Boom Sconce ($225 and up)

 Farrow’s style is old world-meets-steampunk-meets antiques, so BHDM created a base with neutral and masculine furnishings with character—a Chesterfield sofa from Restoration Hardware, a multi-toned industrial floor lamp from West Elm—from accessible retailers.
 “He came to us with a few pieces of inspiration: Roman and Williams [the studio behind the Ace Hotel NY], libraries, spaces with a contrast of dark and light, and new and old,” the designer tells us.
 To that end, they chose a palette of white dove, black, and dusty, egg-y shades, and mixed in contrasting stripes, vintage finds from eBay and Etsy, and even an ode to Roman and Williams: a plaid wool Pendleton for Ace Hotel NY blanket.

 For a young man with many interests—“art, music, travel, politics, law, and academia,” to name a few—Farrow’s space could have been taken in a number of different directions… or become dangerously eclectic.
 But BHDM’s clear vision, and carefully curated layers, paint a worldly, dapper, well-educated picture, without trying to be everything.
 As Mazzarini puts it, they were able “to simplify and help build a bit of personal style for him, creating a restful home to relax in at the end of his hectic day-to-day.”
-It’s marvelous what a month can bring.
+It’s marvellous what a month can bring.

 Pendleton for Ace Hotel NYC Plaid Blanket ($250)

 Do you like the masculine style of this New York apartment?
 Tell us in the comments below.